Arina Kobayashi

 Arina Kobayashi (小林愛理奈, Kobayashi Arina) is a Japanese kickboxer.
-She is the former RISE Women's Mini Flyweight champion.
+She is the former RISE Women's Mini Flyweight champion and the current KNOCK OUT Red Light Flyweight Champion.

 As of November 2023, she was ranked the #3 ranked Flyweight and Strawweight kickboxer as well as the #10 pound for pound female kickboxer in the world by Beyond Kickboxing.

 Kickboxing career

 Kobayashi made her professional debut against Kira Matsutani at RISE Girls Power 2 on February 11, 2020.
 The fight was ruled a split decision draw.

 On January 17, 2021, RISE held an atomweight "Next Challenger" tournament, in order to determine the next challenger for the RISE Women's Atomweight championship on RISE Girls Power 4.
 Kobayashi was scheduled to face Nana Okuwaki.
 She defeated Okuwaki by technical knockout in the third round.
 She advanced to the finals of the one-day tournament, where she faced Koyuki Miyazaki.
 She lost the fight by unanimous decision.

 On April 17, 2021, Kobayashi faced Koto Hiraoka at RISE 148.
 She won the fight by majority decision.

 Kobayashi was scheduled to challenge Koyuki Miyazaki for her RISE Queen Atomweight Championship at RISE 158 on May, 29, 2022.
 She lost the fight by unanimous decision, with scores of 50–47, 50–46 and 50–46.

 On November 2, 2022, Kobayashi made her debut in the -49kg division at RISE EVOL 11 against Wakana Miyazaki.
 She won the fight by unanimous decision.

 Kobayashi rematched Koto Hiaroka in an open finger gloves bout at RISE 163 on December 10, 2022.
 She won the fight by unanimous decision.

 On February 23, 2023, Kobayashi faced reigning Shootboxing champion MISAKI at RISE 166: RISE 20th Memorial event.
 She won the fight by a unanimous decision after scoring a knockdown in the third round.

 Kobayashi challenged erika♡ for her RISE Women's Mini Flyweight title at RISE 173 on November 18, 2023.
 She won the fight by a second-round technical knockout.

 Kobayashi faced Wang Chin Long at RISE 175 on January 14, 2024.
 She won the fight by a second-round technical knockout.

 Kobayashi faced Manazo Kobayashi in an open finger gloves bout at RISE 178 on May 19, 2024.
 She won the fight by a unanimous decision after scoring a knockdown in the second round.

 Kobayashi faced Bo-Kyeong Byun at RISE 182 on October 20, 2024.
 She won the fight by unanimous decision.

 Kobayashi challenged Tessa de Kom for her RISE Women's Flyweight title at RISE 184 on December 15, 2024.
 She lost the fight by unanimous decision.

 Kobayashi was scheduled to defend her RISE Mini Flyweight title against Mei Miyamoto at RISE Fire Ball on May 11, 2025.
 The fight was ruled a majority decision draw after the first 5 rounds were contested, with Kobayashi losing the unanimous decision after an extra round was fought.